Human Torch: Early life

 Growing up in Glenville, New York, a fictional Long Island suburban town, Johnny Storm lost his mother due to a car accident from which his father, surgeon Franklin Storm, escaped unharmed.
 Franklin Storm spiraled into alcoholism and financial ruin, and was imprisoned after killing a loan shark in self-defense.
 Johnny Storm was then raised by his older sister, Sue Storm.

 A panel from The Fantastic Four #1 (Nov.
 1961) (left) shows the Human Torch as drawn in his first adventure.
 The depiction was altered when the story was reprinted in Fantastic Four Annual #1 (1963) (right), to conform to how the Human Torch was depicted from The Fantastic Four #3 onward.
 Original pencil art by Jack Kirby and unconfirmed inker.
 Alterations by Sol Brodsky.

 At 16, Storm joined his sister and her fiancé, Reed Richards, in a space flight in which cosmic radiation transformed those three and spacecraft pilot Ben Grimm into superpowered beings who would become the celebrated superhero team the Fantastic Four.
 Storm, with the ability to become a flaming human with the power of flight and the ability to project fire, dubs himself the Human Torch, in tribute to the World War II-era hero known as the Human Torch.
 In The Fantastic Four #4, it is Storm who discovers an amnesiac hobo whom he helps regain his memory as the antihero Namor the Sub-Mariner, one of the three most popular heroes of Marvel Comics' 1940s forerunner, Timely Comics, returning him to modern continuity.

-Though a member of a world-famous team, Storm still lived primarily in Glenville and attended Glenville High School.
+Though a member of a world-famous team, Johnny still lived primarily in Glenville and attended Glenville High School.
 Here he thought he maintained a secret identity, although his fellow townsfolk were well aware of his being a member of the Fantastic Four and simply humored him.
 This series introduced what would become the recurring Fantastic Four foes the Wizard and Paste-Pot Pete, later known as the Trapster.
 In Storm's home life, Mike Snow, a member of the high-school wrestling squad, bullied Storm until an accidental flare-up of the Torch's powers scarred Snow's face.
 Storm dated fellow student Dorrie Evans, although she eventually grew tired of his constant disappearances and broke off their relationship.